Integrating CAT for Complexity ~ 24 September 2025

 Group Size

-A maximum of twenty-five participants can attend this course.
+A maximum of twenty-five participants could attend this course.

 Venue